gchq/coreax/documentation/source/benchmark.rst

 classification and frame selection. *Iterative kernel herding* and *kernel thinning* emerged as the top performers, offering strong and consistent results.
 For large-scale datasets, *compress++* and *map reduce* provide efficient scalability.

+Ultimately, this conclusion reflects one interpretation of the results, and readers are encouraged to analyse the benchmarks and derive their own insights based on the specific requirements of their tasks.